Brodo: The Omnivore Bone Broth

 Plant-based foods

-If you or someone you love is in the camp of wanting to reduce meat consumption for any of the reasons mentioned above, we urge you to consider bone broth as a healthy, Earth-friendly way of getting these nutrients into your diet.
-Bone broth is by nature a byproduct of the meat industry rather than the product driving it, so consuming it is helping to utilize the whole animal rather than letting some parts go to waste.
+Bones are a byproduct of the meat industry rather than the product driving it, so consuming Brodo is helping to utilize the whole animal rather than letting some parts go to waste.
 We also take great care to source our meat and bones from farmers who commit to ethical and sustainable practices There’s a reason why we call Brodo “the most Earth-friendly protein on Earth!”

-Some nutrients that are primarily found in animal products like bone broth include:
+Some nutrients that are primarily found in animal-based foods like bone broth include:

 1. Vitamin B12: This vitamin is crucial for nerve function and the production of red blood cells.
 Animal products are the only foods that naturally contain significant amounts of this vitamin.